How AP Automation Streamlines Payables

-Tipalti is the only AP software solution that automates the entire invoice-to-pay-to-reconciliation accounts payable process, wipes out 80% of manual accounts payable processes, and scales to meet your operational growth.
+AP automation software automates the entire invoice-to-pay-to-reconciliation accounts payable process, wipes out up to 80% of manual accounts payable processes, and scales to meet your operational growth.

 I can’t imagine what our AP process would look like without Tipalti.
 We don’t want our team to enter data—we want them to analyze data.